 Daniel B. Ravicher represents clients in business and technology related litigation and transactions, which he’s done since the dotcom boom.

 Dan’s transactional experience includes financing, exit, and technology transactions.
 He has represented clients in angel, VC, M&A, and IPO transactions, negotiated sales and licenses of intellectual property, and advised on intellectual property infringement, validity, and valuation issues.
 A registered patent attorney, Dan has also prosecuted patents, trademarks, and copyrights for clients.
-In addition to being an investor in and advisor to private and public life sciences, information technology, and other companies, he also regularly consults with investment banks, hedge funds, and individual investors on legal issues that may materially affect the value of private and publicly traded companies.
+In addition to being an investor in and advisor to private and public life sciences, information technology, crypto and other companies and projects, he also regularly consults with investment banks, hedge funds, and individual investors on legal issues that may materially affect the value of private and publicly traded companies.

 Dan was twice named one of ‘The 50 Most Influential People in IP’ by Managing Intellectual Property and Appellate Lawyer of the Week by the National Law Journal.
 He appeared as a guest on the PBS NewsHour and has been quoted by the Wall Street Journal, the New York Times, the Financial Times, and countless other publications.
 He has presented at dozens of conferences and public events on issues relating to technology law, including being invited by Congress twice to be a witness on the topic of patent reform.
 Dan has also consulted with the United Nations and other international bodies on legal issues impacting access to essential medicines.

 Dan is admitted to the U.S. Supreme Court, the U.S. Courts of Appeals for the Federal, 2nd, and 11th Circuits, the U.S. District Courts for the Southern and Eastern Districts of New York and the Southern and Middle Districts of Florida, the States of New York and Florida, and the U.S. Patent and Trademark Office.

 Dan received his law degree from the University of Virginia School of Law, where he was the Franklin O’Blechman Scholar of his class, a Mortimer Caplin Public Service Award recipient, and an Editor of the Virginia Journal of Law and Technology.
 He received his bachelors degree in materials science magna cum laude with University Honors from the University of South Florida.